 Goths can sometimes emphasise the irrational and supernatural at the expense of accurate historical analysis and rationality, preoccupied with psychology rather than history.

 Some critics think that goth subculture suits teenage girls, who are all doomed romantics, and self-obsessed, passive and inward looking, while punk is a more masculine subculture.
 This reinforces gender stereotypes, of exactly the kind that goths want to break down.
-It’s often said that they’re ‘faking’ being miserable because they’re often white middle class and can’t possibly be all that miserable.
+It’s easy to think Goths fake feeling miserable because they’re often white middle class and can’t possibly be all that miserable.

 Many goths aspire to death chic.
 It challenges dominant beauty ideals which are based on health, and on femininity.
 (The beauty of men is less noticed.)